kakavi/metabase/docs/users-guide/15-alerts.md

 ![No results](./images/alerts/no-results.png)

-Save the question, the click on the bell icon in the bottom-right of the screen, and select how often you want Metabase to check this question for results.
+Save the question, the click on the bell icon in the bottom-right of the screen, and select how often you want Kenga Analytics to check this question for results.
 That's it!

 ### Adding additional recipients to your alerts

-If you're an administrator of your Metabase instance, you'll be able to see and edit every alert on all saved questions.
+If you're an administrator of your Kenga Analytics instance, you'll be able to see and edit every alert on all saved questions.
 You'll also see some additional options to add recipients to alerts, which look like this:

 ![Recipients](./images/alerts/recipients.png)

-Just like with [Pulses](10-pulses.md), you can add any Metabase user, email address, or even a Slack channel as a recipient of an alert.
+Just like with [Pulses](10-pulses.md), you can add any Kenga Analytics user, email address, or even a Slack channel as a recipient of an alert.
 Admins can add or remove recipients on any alert, even ones that they did not create themselves.

 Here's more information about [setting up email integration](../administration-guide/02-setting-up-email.md) and [setting up Slack integration](../administration-guide/09-setting-up-slack.md).